ajaykumar156088-droid/Partner_pay/README.md

   - For production, consider using a proper database (PostgreSQL, MongoDB, etc.)
   - The current implementation is suitable for development and small-scale deployments

+## Deployment to Render (Docker)

+If you want to deploy to Render using Docker (recommended for keeping file-based data accessible in the container during runtime), follow these steps:

+1. Push your repository to GitHub.

+2. In the Render dashboard, create a new Web Service and connect your GitHub repo.

+3. Choose "Docker" as the environment and set the branch to `main` (or your preferred branch).

+4. Use the provided `Dockerfile` (already included at the project root).
+Render will run the buildCommand and use the Dockerfile to build the image.

+5. Set environment variables in Render service settings:
+   - `JWT_SECRET` — required by the app
+   - Any other secrets your app needs (leave `NODE_ENV=production`)

+6. Start the service.
+Render will expose your service on a public URL and set the container `PORT` environment variable — the start script in `package.json` respects `$PORT`.

+Notes and caveats:
+- This project uses a simple file-based JSON database kept in `/data`.
+In containerized deployments, any runtime writes will persist only for the lifetime of that container.
+For durable storage, use an external DB.
+- The Dockerfile uses the Next.js `standalone` output for a smaller runtime image.

+## Quick checklist before deploying

+- [ ] Commit and push all changes to GitHub.
+- [ ] Add `JWT_SECRET` to Vercel or Render environment variables.
+- [ ] For Render: review `render.yaml` template and update the `repo` field if you want to use it for automated service creation.

 ## API Endpoints

 ### Authentication